$ £ ¥

 Medium-Term Trading

-One useful characteristic of medium term-trading is that the mindset associated with the longer timeframe allows multiple entries and exits on the same move.
+One useful characteristic of medium-term trading is that the mindset associated with the longer timeframe allows multiple entries and exits on the same move.
 This is where consulting charts of multiple timeframes comes in handy, as do well-constructed stop and take-profit rules.
 For example, see the figure below, the GBP/USD pair on a weekly timeframe.
 We have a double bottom that suggests a lasting uptrend, and that diagnosis is confirmed when the price exceeds the center high of the W-shaped formation.
-The price has been rising for several weeks and is a well-established uptrend.
+While the price experienced a couple of pullbacks, the second being a major one, it maintained its bullish bias, though it might not be as strong as one could expect.

 GBP/USD weekly chart

-Double bottom generates a strong uptrend on GBP/USD weekly chart.
+Double bottom generates an uptrend on the GBP/USD weekly chart

-We know that prices never move in a straight line and we seek to “fade the trend” when a pullback begins.
+We know that prices never move in a straight line, and we seek to “fade the trend” when a pullback begins.
 Now, see the daily chart of the same currency pair below.
-This chart shows the penultimate daily bar is an inside day (high and low within the limits of the high and low the day before), suggesting uncertainty and possibly less bullishness.
+This chart shows that the latest daily bar is an inside day (high and low within the limits of the high and low the day before), suggesting uncertainty and possibly less bullishness.
 The important point is that a new higher high is clearly not occurring and it is noon in New York on a Friday.
-All the news for the day is out and a higher high cannot be expected now.
-Meanwhile, the stochastic oscillator in the bottom window shows the GBP to be seriously overbought, a confirmation that a pullback is forming.
-We go short at 1.7040.
+All the news for the day is out, and a higher high cannot be expected now.
+But the stochastic oscillator in the bottom window is pointing upward and shows the GBP has left the overbought territory several days ago, suggesting that the pullback has ended and the currency has maintained its bullish bias.

 GBP/USD daily chart

 Now, consider the 4-hour chart below.
-We are searching for the place the temporary downmove will end, and there are several possibilities.
-We have a plain vanilla diagonal support line.
+We are searching for the place where the temporary down move will end, and there are several possibilities.
+We have a plain vanilla horizontal support line.
 We have the 20-period center line of the Bollinger Band.
 We have a parabolic reversal dot.
 Finally, we have the horizontal midpoint of the big upside breakout bar.
-We expect a pullback not to exceed the previous lowest low and thus horizontal line does that, as well as exceeding the bottom of the Bollinger band.
+We expect a pullback not to exceed the previous lowest low, and thus, the horizontal line does that, as well as exceeding the bottom of the Bollinger band.
 If either or both get broken, the pullback could mean a much bigger deal than we are imagining right now.

 GBP/USD 4-hour chart

-Indicators and support levels are delimiting pullback extent on this GBP/USD 4-hour chart.
+Indicators and support levels are delimiting the pullback extent on this GBP/USD 4-hour chart

 Finally, look at the hourly chart below.
-This one shows that we already have a parabolic reversal in this timeframe, and the correction has already reached the 38% Fibonacci level.
+This one shows that we already have a parabolic reversal in this timeframe, and the correction has already almost reached the 38% Fibonacci level.
 The Stochastic in the lower window shows the pound oversold, but MACD below it has some room to fall.
-We can take profit at the current level for a 32-point gain, or hope for a further dip to the 50% level and get additional 18 points.
+If we decided to go short after the price had reached the new highs and had exceeded the top Bollinger band, we could take profit at the current level, considering that the price has bounced from the bottom Bollinger band on the hourly chart, or hope for a further dip to the 50% level and get additional points.

 GBP/USD hourly chart

-Stochastic suggests an exit from a short trade on GBP/USD hourly chart.
+Stochastic suggests an exit from a short trade on the GBP/USD hourly chart

 Quiz